StephenBrown2/ynab-export/README.md

 ### "API error: 401 Unauthorized"

 Your API token is invalid or expired.
 Generate a new token from YNAB's Developer Settings.
+If you had a cached token, it will be automatically cleared.

+### "Token from cached token file is no longer valid"

+Your cached token has been revoked or expired.
+The invalid token has been deleted.
+Enter a new token when prompted, or provide one via the `--token` flag.

 ### "No budgets found"